theexitstrategy/theexitstrategy.github.io/strategy.md

 The strategy of this project can be seperated into three distinct parts:

-### 1. Spatio-temporal meltpool evolution
+### Chapter 1: Spatio-temporal meltpool evolution
-The first part focuses on the description of the spatio-temporal evolution of temperature fields to understand the underlying relationships between process parameters and the emerging temperature field.
+The first Chapter focuses on the spatio-temporal evolution of temperature fields to built intuition about the underlying relationships between process parameters and emerging temperature fields.

-The temperature fields for *single-lines* are determined and the meltpool geometry is described using the `meltpool-depth` and the `meltpool-length`.
-The underlying relationship between *energy-input* by the electron beam and *heat-diffusion* away from the beam path can be clearly shown with the elongation of the meltpool at higher $v$ with the same energy input at each point $\frac{P}{v}=const.$.
-In this case the time for heat diffusion is lower when the beam reaches the end of the single line and as a result, the heat is still concentrated within the melt pool and the meltpool elongates.
+#### Single Lines
+The temperature fields for single lines are calculated using the semi-analytical solution of the transient temperature field.
+The emerging meltpool geometry is described using the *meltpool-depth* and the *meltpool-length*.
+Different combinations of Beam Power $P$ and Beam Velocity $v$ have been used to study the parameter dependence.
+For each series, the energy input at each point in $[J]$ was kept constant by choosing parameters in a way that the line energy $\frac{P}{v}=const.$.
+Figure 1. shows the fraction of energy input at each position for a gaussian distribution with $\sigma = 400e-6m$.
+The cumulative sum accounts to 1.
+Therefore the total beam power in $J/s$ is deposited at each point the beam crosses.
+The total amount of energy can be calcualted by multiplying the time needed for the passing with the energy input per second.

 <figure>
   <img src="https://github.com/theexitstrategy/theexitstrategy.github.io/blob/master/imgs/Gaussian_Sum.png?raw=true" alt="Overhang Areas" style="width: 60%; display: block; margin: 0 auto;">
     <figcaption><b>Figure 1.</b> Cross Section of a gaussian distribution with $\sigma = 400e-6 m$ and the cumulative sum.
   </figcaption>
 </figure>

+The underlying relationship between the energy-input by the electron beam and the heat-diffusion away from the beam path is visible by comparing the temperature fields of single lines with same energy input but higher velocities.
+With higher beam velocity, the time for heat diffusion is lower when the beam reaches the end of the single and as a result, the heat is still concentrated within the melt pool and the meltpool elongates further back.
+In this case however, the meltpool-depth does not change since the total amount of energy is still the same for each case.
+The elongation of the meltpool increases linearily with the beam velocity.

 The standard hatching process, where parallel lines with a defined line-offset $l_{off}$ are molten subsequently, introduces the superposition of temperature fields.
 As the $l_{off}$ is typically smaller then the beam diameter, neighboring hatch lines are already heated from previous lines and therefore melt on a higher temperature baseline.
 This effects the meltpool geometry, which increases with each subsequent hatchline due to the superposition of temperature fields.
 This change of the meltpool geometry in the **transient** phase of the hatch converges in the **quasi-stationary** state and the meltpool geometry changes in a periodical fashion over the remainder of hatch.